What Are Febrile Seizures?

 Febrile seizures are convulsions that can happen when a young child has a fever above 100.4°F (38°C).
 (Febrile means "feverish.")
 The seizures usually last for a few minutes and stop on their own.
 The fever may continue for some time.

-Febrile seizures can look serious, but most stop without treatment and don't cause other health problems.
-Some kids might feel sleepy after one, while others feel no lasting effects.
+Most febrile seizures stop without treatment and don't cause other health problems.
+Some kids might feel sleepy after a seizure, while others feel no lasting effects.